Kong/docs.konghq.com/app/_hub/kong-inc/ai-prompt-decorator/how-to/_index.md

 First, as in the [AI Proxy](/hub/kong-inc/ai-proxy/) documentation, create a service, route, and `ai-proxy` plugin that will serve as your LLM access point.

-You can now create the `ai-prompt-decorator` plugin at global, service, or route level, using the following examples.
+You can now create the AI Prompt Decorator plugin at the global, service, or route level, using the following examples.

 ## Examples